 Call for applications are sent via email to all BSD graduate students.

 UChicagoGRAD is a one-stop shop of integrated services to help graduate students and postdocs navigate their academic and professional careers.
-Led by Sian Beilock, Vice Provost for Academic Initiatives, UChicagoGRAD programs provide flexible training that complements support in academic units.
+Led by faculty Co-Directors and Vice Provosts Daniel Abebe and Jason Merchant, UChicagoGRAD programs provide flexible training that complements support in academic units.

 UChicagoGRAD staff are committed to serving the graduate and postdoc community, focusing on recruitment; skills and experience; career development; and alumni engagement.